Stochastic Optimal Control with Side Information and Bayesian Learning: Asymptotics of the contextual optimal value

-Inspired by \cite{Borwanker1971, Gillert1983}, we formulate Bernstein--von Mises limits for Markov chains.
-Acknowledging the fact that the precise assumptions required to formulate a Bernstein--von Mises theorem for Markov chains are technical and rather lengthy, we restrict our attention to two Bernstein--von Mises limits stated without proof.
-We provide sufficient technical background to make these formulations meaningful.
+Inspired by \cite{Borwanker1971, Gillert1983}, we formulate a Bernstein--von Mises approximation for Markov chains.
+Acknowledging the fact that the precise assumptions required to formulate a Bernstein--von Mises theorem for Markov chains are technical and rather lengthy, we restrict our attention to a Markov-chain Bernstein--von Mises approximation stated as an assumption, and then prove its posterior delta-method consequence in \Cref{lem:posterior-delta}.
+We provide sufficient technical background to make this formulation meaningful.
 In the next section, we establish Bernstein--von Mises-type limits for the contextual optimal value, assuming that the results stated in this section apply.
-The Bernstein--von Mises theorems in \cite{Borwanker1971, Gillert1983} apply only to one-dimensional parameter spaces.
+The Bernstein--von Mises theorems in \cite{Borwanker1971, Gillert1983} apply only to one-dimensional parameter spaces; accordingly, we state the multivariate local posterior approximation needed for our analysis as an assumption.